 Swaps, Add-Ins, and Customizing the Muffins

-Vegan bakers can swap out the eggs for flax eggs—just mix 1 tablespoon of ground flaxseed with 3 tablespoons of water per egg, and let it sit for 5–10 minutes to gel.
-Combined with a non-dairy yogurt, you’ll have a fully plant-based muffin that’s tender and satisfying.
+Vegan bakers can substitute eggs with flax eggs.
+Just mix 1 tablespoon of ground flaxseed with 3 tablespoons of water per egg.
+Let it sit for 5–10 minutes until it thickens.
+Combined with non-dairy yogurt, this makes the muffins completely plant-based and still fluffy.

 Storing and Prepping Apple Cinnamon Greek Yogurt Muffins